 Citable filing context

-NTAP's research view summarizes recent SEC filing context, starting with mda_quarterly from Feb 26, 2026.
+NTAP's research view summarizes recent SEC filing context, starting with earnings from May 28, 2026.

 | Filed | Item | Context |